Some problems in additive number theory: Preliminaries

-\begin{definition} We say that sequence $S$ is double sifted by prime $p$ if there exists two various disjoint subsequences of zero terms and the indices of terms each of these subsequences to form an arithmetic progression with the common difference equal to $p$. \end{definition} \begin{definition} We say that sequence $S$ is a realization double sieve if sequence $S$ is double sifted by all $p \in \mathcal P$; We say that sequence $S$ is a realization double sieve if sequence $S$ is double sifted by all but finitely many $p \in \mathcal P$. \end{definition}
+\begin{definition} We say that infinite sequence $S$ double sifted by prime $p$ if there exist two various infinite disjoint subsequences $\{0\}_p$. \end{definition} \begin{definition} We say that sequence $S$ is a realization of double sieve if sequence $S$ double sifted over all $p \in \mathcal P$. \end{definition} \begin{definition} We say that sequence $S$ is a realization of double sieve if sequence $S$ double sifted over all but finitely many $p \in \mathcal P$ (general case). \end{definition}